imshubbh/Todo/README.md

- # A simple Django Application that performs CRUD operations with Function base view.
+ # A simple Django TODO Application that performs CRUD operations and Using Function based views

 <div align="center">